All of our smart contracts are available on GitHub:

 );

-// Record the user has done this, so they can't do it again (proof of uniqueness)
+// Record the user has done this, so they can't do it again (sybil-resistance)

 nullifierHashes[nullifierHash] = true;